Seneca-ICTOER/OSL645/docs/Labs/lab10.md

 ### Creating your Github Repo for your Labs

-> **Important:** Update the link for the GitHub Classroom repository.

-Use the following [link](https://classroom.github.com/a/tHKAizE9) to set up your lab 10 repository, and open it in GitHub Codespaces.
+Use the following [link](https://classroom.github.com/a/PnXifqd8) to set up your lab 10 repository, and open it in GitHub Codespaces.
 Refer to [Lab 4](/Labs/lab4.md) for instructions.
 You will be using this for the BASH scripting in lab 10.

 ### Cloning your GitHub repository in your Ubuntu VM